 If volume leveling is enabled, Roon will automatically adjust the volume to maintain a consistent loudness from track to track.
-This can be enabled from the queue, by clicking on the "gears" icon on the right.

 Introduction Volume Leveling automatically adjusts the playback volume in order to maintain a consistent level regardless of the source material.
 Many people have Volume Leveling enabled all of the time as a way to minimize the need for manual volume ...